 Besides the USA, she has studied, taught, and/or performed in Mexico, England, Eastern and Central Europe.
 She has a broad range of performance experience dancing, singing and acting; 20 Years of private teaching experience; and 7 Years in the public education sector.
 She has taught children, teenagers, and adults a wide variety of dance styles and levels including: Mexican Folkloric Dances, Jazz, Modern, Dance for the Musical Theatre, Intercultural dances (Flamenco, Middle Eastern, Afro Caribbean, West/East African, Latin Rhythms), Tap, Hip Hop, etc.

-From the El Paso- Juarez border area, Belinda holds a Master of Arts in Dance Education with a specialization in Teaching Dance in Higher Education and the Professions (Institute Honors as recipient of The Western Scholarship), a Master of Education as Instructional Specialist in Bilingual Education & a Bachelor of Fine Arts (Magna Cum Laude) in Music Theatre and Dance Minor from the University of Texas at El Paso.
+From the El Paso- Juarez border area, Belinda is currently a student of the Education Doctorate in Leadership and Innovation at the Mary Lou Fulton Teachers College in Arizona State University holds a Master of Arts in Dance Education with a specialization in Teaching Dance in Higher Education and the Professions (Institute Honors as recipient of The Western Scholarship), a Master of Education as Instructional Specialist in Bilingual Education & a Bachelor of Fine Arts (Magna Cum Laude) in Music Theatre and Dance Minor from the University of Texas at El Paso.
+She is a proud DEAR Program Fellow of The Caribbean Cultural Center African Diaspora Institute.

 At NYU Steinhardt's Dance Education program, Belinda served as adjunct professor (Intercultural Dance, Common Hour Course-Fieldwork Practice and Tap) while collaborating as assistant director of the Kaleidoscope Dancers resident company for three consecutive years.
 Also, she served as Teaching Assistant for Tap Dance, Administration Assistant, NDEO- NYU Student Chapter Co-chair, and faculty for the Summer Dance Intensive 2014.